sstelfox/stelfox.net/content/notes/snort.md

 Suricata might be a better option and has packages for Fedora 15.

-Useful software that can complement an IDS/IPS: OpenFPC, [Snorby][1]
+Useful software that can complement an IDS/IPS: OpenFPC, Snorby

 ## Notes